return42/sphkerneldoc/linux_src_doc/fs/block_dev_c.rst

     :param struct block_device \*bdev:
         struct bdev to adjust.

+    :param bool verbose:
+        if \ ``true``\  log a message about a size change if there is any

 .. _`check_disk_size_change.description`:

 Description
 -----------

 This routine checks to see if the bdev size does not match the disk size and adjusts it if it differs.
+When shrinking the bdev size, its all caches are freed.

 .. _`revalidate_disk`: